BarbaraAngelesOrtiz/mental-health-ey/README.md

 ## 🏆 Hackathon Context and Objective

-This project was developed as part of the **EY Data Challenge Hackathon 2026: Innovating Mental Health Risk Assessment**.
+This project was developed as part of the (**EY Data Challenge Hackathon 2026: Innovating Mental Health Risk Assessment**)[https://challenge.ey.com/challenges/innovating-mental-health-risk-assessment/overview].
 This project developed robust machine learning models to predict:

 * The current presence of a mental health condition
 * The likelihood of seeking professional treatment